The pharmacy is still the heart of our business.

 Safe Disposal of Expired Medications

-All medications are safely incinerated, preventing them from entering landfills, sewers and the environment at large.
-We request that before bringing medications to the pharmacy for disposal that you remove the medication from their packaging, place the remaining medication into a clear, re-sealable bag, and recycle the packaging appropriately.
+Medication Returns Program All medications are safely incinerated, preventing them from entering landfills, sewers and the environment at large.
+We request that before bringing any unused or expired medications to the pharmacy for disposal that you remove the medication from their packaging, and place the remaining medication into a clear, re-sealable bag.

 For more information visit the Government of Canada website: http://www.healthycanadians.gc.ca/health-sante/medicine-medicament/disposal-defaire-eng.php